GispoCoding/QGIS-visualization-workshop/README.md

 Author: Topi Tjukanov, [Gispo Ltd.](https://www.gispo.fi/en/home/)

-Parts of this blog post are based on [my blog post](https://www.gispo.fi/en/open-software/geogiffery-in-2020-with-qgis-temporal-controller/) about the QGIS Temporal Controller and visualization methods.
+Parts of this workshop are based on [my blog post](https://www.gispo.fi/en/open-software/geogiffery-in-2020-with-qgis-temporal-controller/) about the QGIS Temporal Controller and visualization methods.

-The workshop was first held in September 2020 and it aims to cover many different tips and tricks for QGIS visualization in versions 3.14 onwards.
+The workshop was first held in September 2020 and it aims to cover many different tips and tricks for QGIS visualization.
 After this workshop participants should be able to:
 - Import shared visualization resources (e.g. palettes, styles) to QGIS
 - Have a good understanding of how expressions work in QGIS and how they can be used in data-driven visualizations
 - How to make animated maps using QGIS either with Temporal Controller or PyQGIS

+This repository contains the main building blocks of the workshop, but is not intended to be 100% self-study.

 ## Prerequisites
 Workshop is designed to work with QGIS 3.14.15 or newer.
 You can download latest QGIS version [here](https://qgis.org/en/site/forusers/download.html).